medusa-project/ideals/README.md

-# Ideals
+# IDEALS

-Ideals is the Ruby on Rails web application component of IDEALS, the Illinois Digital Environment for Access to Learning and Scholarship, which publishes research and scholarship from the University of Illinois at Urbana-Champaign.
+This is the Ruby on Rails web application component of IDEALS, the Illinois Digital Environment for Access to Learning and Scholarship, which publishes research and scholarship from the University of Illinois at Urbana-Champaign.